You may need to pay a healthcare surcharge, called the ‘immigration health surcharge’ (IHS), as part of your immigration application.

 - you are applying for a visitor visa – instead, you’ll have to pay for any healthcare you get through the NHS at the point you use it.

-- you are applying for indefinite leave to remain*
+- you’re applying for indefinite leave to remain*

-- you are a diplomat or a member of a visiting armed forces and not subject to immigration control
+- you’re a diplomat or a member of a visiting armed forces and not subject to immigration control

-- you are a family member of a European national with European Union treaty rights
+- you’re a family member of a European national with European Union treaty rights

-- you are applying for a visa for the Isle of Man or Channel Islands
+- you’re applying for a visa for the Isle of Man or Channel Islands

-- you are a British Overseas Territory citizen resident in the Falkland Islands
+- you’re a British Overseas Territory citizen resident in the Falkland Islands

-- you are an asylum seeker or applying for humanitarian protection (or you’re their dependant)
+- you’re an asylum seeker or applying for humanitarian protection (or you’re their dependant)

-- you have been identified as a victim of human trafficking (or you’re their dependant)
+- you’re applying for discretionary leave to remain in the UK as someone who has been identified as a victim of slavery or human trafficking (or you’re their dependant)

 - the Home Office’s domestic violence concession applies to you (or you are their dependant)